ericmjl/thesis/text/01-introduction.md

 Maximum parsimony methods for phylogenetic reconstruction follow the logic of "the more similar we look, the closer our common ancestor is".

 <!-- to be continued, lots of detail needs to go inside here that I need continuous time to read up on -->

+### Maximum Likelihood

+One of the problems with maximum parsimony methods is that mutational reversions can occur.
+When a nucleotide changes from A to T, it can continue to mutate to a G or a C, or can revert back to an A. Many generations of replication forward, the edit distance (Hamming or Levenshtein) between the progeny and the original plateaus (#figure).
+When reversions occur, using maximum parsimony to infer evolutionary history masks these reversion events.

+Hence, maximum likelihood approaches were developed, in which the nucleotide substitution rate, including mutations and reversions, are factored in as a parameter for tree construction, thus allowing for a more accurate reconstruction. (#references needed)

+### Bayesian Inference

+- molecular clock
+- Alexi Drummond's key paper in 2001

 ## Inferring Reassortment